 Protection Against STDs

-The rhythm method does not protect against STDs.
+The birth control patch does not protect against STDs.
 Couples

 having sex must always use

 along with the birth control patch to protect against